geomagpy/IMBOT/README.md

 ## 4. IMBOT application

-IMBOT is running on a Linux server, which currently is a POC120 industrial computer, located in southern Germany, hereinafter denoted as IMBOT server.
+IMBOT is running on a Linux server, currently a KATOM industrial computer, hereinafter denoted as IMBOT server.
 The IMBOT server is maintained by an observer, the IMBOT manager, who monitors run time and data processing on the machine.
-The IMBOT server accesses periodically, e.g. every second day, the INTERMAGNET GIN in Paris, and donwloads any new data sets.
-Every other day it then scans all downloaded submission directories for new and modified files and directories.
+The IMBOT server accesses periodically, i.e. every day, the INTERMAGNET GIN in Paris, and downloads any new data sets.
+Also every day it then all downloaded submission directories for new and modified files and directories.
 This process covers all repositories, namely STEP1, STEP2 and STEP3 directories, for one-minute and one-second data.
-New or modified files within the STEP1 directories are identified by their creation and modification time, and by comparing this information with an "already processed" memory on the IMBOT server which is updated during every scan.
-If a new directory or new data is found within an observatories directory at the GIN, which has not changed for at least 2 hours, then data within is directory will be analyzed.
+New or modified files within the STEP1 directories are identified by their creation and modification time, by comparing this information with an "already processed" memory on the IMBOT server.
+If a new directory or new data is found at the GIN then data within this directory will be analyzed.
 Reading and writing processes are relying on the MagPy2.0 (citation) library, which supports all data formats currently used in the geomagnetic community and is able to support future modifications.
 IMBOT consists of three separate applications: The first application, IMBOT_convert, will download data products from